parmentelat/nbhosting/README.md

 # Dataflow - `nbhosting` side

-Here's the general principle of how of works
+Here's the general principle of how things work

 ## silent mode (in an iframe, behind a MOOC system)